-Marco Gonzales keeps Blue Jays, their legion of fans at bay as Mariners take series
+Marco Gonzales keeps Blue Jays and their legion of fans at bay as Mariners take series

 If there is such a thing as a smile that is part sheepish and part sly, Marco Gonzales might have it mastered.
-It’s the combination of being the guy you want your daughter/sister to marry and also being the rip-your-opponents-heart competitor you wish there were more of on your team.
+It’s the combination of being the guy you want your daughter/sister to marry and also being the rip-your-opponents’-heart-out competitor you wish there were more of on your team.

-It appeared again following Sunday’s 3-1 victory over Toronto that secured a fourth straight series win fort the Mariners.
+It appeared again following the 3-1 victory Sunday over Toronto that secured a fourth consecutive series triumph for the Mariners.
 Gonzales was asked if he wanted to discuss the throngs of Blue Jays fans and their annual subjugation of the stadium seats and beer stands during the three-game series in Seattle.

-The question was in reference to his seething postgame comments a year ago when he took a loss vs. the Blue Jays and felt most of the 30,715 in attendance cheer against him in his home stadium.
+The question was in reference to his seething postgame comments a year ago when he took a loss against the Blue Jays and felt most of the 30,715 in attendance cheer against him in his home stadium.

-“I take that personally when a team comes in here and brings their faithful fans and their muddy shoes and stomps on our carpet and takes a dump on our dining room table,” he said after that loss.
+“I take that personally when a team comes in here and brings their faithful fans and their muddy shoes and stomps on our carpet and takes a dump on our dining-room table,” he said after that defeat.
 It was a memorable quote that spoke to the frustration of this yearly occupation.

-Sunday’s crowd of 29,698 — about 80 percent cheering for the Blue Jays — were rendered a non-factor for most of the game.
-Gonzales gave them little cheer about, tossing seven innings while allowing one run on three hits with two walks and five strikeouts to win his career-high 14th game of the season.
+The crowd Sunday of 29,698 — about 80 percent cheering for the Blue Jays — was rendered a non-factor for most of the game.
+Gonzales gave it little to cheer about, tossing seven innings while allowing one run on three hits with two walks and five strikeouts to win his career-high 14th game of the season.

 So did he have anything so say about the fans in victory?